 - Add sugar, let it caramelize for about 10 seconds then add meat and cauliflower.
 Divide cauliflower florets with a fork, add fish sauce or soy sauce and cook for a few minutes.
 Taste the stuffing and add salt and pepper if necessary.

 - Put the filling aside to let it cool down.
 Remove your pizza dough from the fridge at least 10 minutes before making calzones.

 - Roll out the pizza dough.
 With a glass with thin borders or a large cookie cutter crop little circles.
 Knead scraps of dough, roll out with a rolling pin and cut again until you use all the dough.

 - Place about 1 tablespoon of filling and some of cheese on each disc.
 Fold it in half, pressing the edges together and crimping them to seal.
 If you prefer, you can seal them using a fork.

-- Place the mini calzones on a baking tray lined with baking paper.
-Brush with an egg band water mixture to give them some extra golden color.
+- Place mini calzones on a baking tray lined with baking paper.
+Brush with an egg and water mixture to give them some extra golden color.

 I don't like cauliflower but that looks yummy. - Morgana